 “Buen Camino”

 This simple expression reflects the spirit of encouragement and camaraderie shared by those taking this pilgrimage.
-Use “Buen Camino” to greet fellow travellers, wish them well as they pass, or acknowledge their efforts during the journey.
+Use “Buen Camino” to greet fellow travellers, wish them well as they pass, or acknowledge their efforts during the walk.

 Whether walking the Camino Francés (yes, even in the French way) or heading toward the cathedral in Santiago de Compostela, this useful phrase is a wonderful way to connect with others.

-Common Greetings for Your Camino Journey
+Common Greetings for the Camino

 Learning basic Spanish greetings is essential for connecting with the people you meet along the Camino de Santiago.